 Most councils in Scotland have one so have a Google and see what you can find.
 Youth Forums work to influence what is happening in your local area.

-Our Get Involved page is always being updated with new opportunities for projects with our Co-design team.
+Our Get Involved page is always being updated with new opportunities and projects, including opportunities with Young Scot through #YSHive.
 Our Co-design team support groups of young people to work with organisations like Scottish Government, SQA, NHS Scotland, and others, to influence services and policy affecting young people.

-Our Get Involved page has lots of surveys you can complete, and the Young Scot Reward page has surveys you can get Reward points for completing.
+Our Get Involved page has lots of surveys you can complete, and the Young Scot Reward page has surveys you can get Reward points for completing too.

 Scottish Government often ask the general public what they think about big issues.
 These are called consultations.
 Anyone can fill in a response to a consultation on the Scottish Government website.